moorepants/dissertation/eom.rst

 The benchmark derivation of the linear Whipple model [Meijaard2007]_ about the nominal configuration uses a set of non-minimal parameters based on typical geometric parameters and inertia definitions with respect to the global reference frame.
-The nominal configuration is defined as the configuration when the steering angle is zero and the bicycle is upright with respect to gravity and the ground plane.
-The parameters presented in [Meijaard2007]_ are not necessarily the best choice of parameters, especially when looking at the model from a non-linear perspective, as they not the simplest nor minimal set of parameters.
+The *nominal configuration* is defined as the configuration when the steering angle is zero and the bicycle is upright with respect to gravity and the ground plane.
+The parameters presented in [Meijaard2007]_ are not necessarily the best choice of parameters, especially when looking at the model from a non-linear perspective, as they not the simplest nor a minimal set of parameters.
 For example, the benchmark parameters can been reduced in number by making use of gyrostats, see [Sharp2008]_.
 Choosing a minimum, constant set of parameters can certainly reduce the complexity of the resulting non-linear equations.
-In this derivation, I use a parameterization with different geometry and inertial definitions, but do not make use of gyrostats to reduce the number of parameters.
+In this derivation, I use a parameterization with different geometry and inertial definitions to facilitate a more intuitive non-linear derivation, but do not make use of gyrostats to reduce the number of parameters.

 Conversion
 ~~~~~~~~~~